webplatform/docs/tutorials/learning_what_css_is/index.md

 and the actual content of the page and its presentation characteristics may come from a variety of sources.

 When your web browser requests the page, one of the sources is typically a CSS file containing formatting directives, or rules.
-The web page explicitly references the CSS file, in effect requesting that the CSS rules to be applied to the page contents.
+The web page explicitly references the CSS file, in effect requesting that the CSS rules be applied to the page contents.

 == Document presentation ==
 ''Presenting'' an HTML document to a user means converting it into a form that humans can read and use.